nickdrummond/star-wars-ontology/readme.md

 ## Contents

-* [star-wars.owl.ttl](ontologies/star-wars.owl.ttl) - Ontology of Star Wars Universe characters, events and places from the major canon film and TV series
+* [ontologies](ontologies/) - Ontologies of Star Wars Universe characters, events and places from the major canon film and TV series.
+Start with [all.owl.ttl](ontologies/all.owl.ttl)
 * [src/test](src/test/) - A set of Java tests against the ontology for quality checking etc
 * [sparql](sparql/) - A set of Sparql queries to summarise or infer things about our ontology
 * [docs](docs/) - notes on specific modelling issues, discussion of the benefits of using OWL, and working docs